Cameron Turner: Minnesota Vikings

 Turner got his first job in the NFL in 2011, where he was the assistant to head coach Leslie Frazier.

 FIU

-In 2013, Cameron Turner was hired as to coach quarterbacks and wide receivers for FIU.
+In 2013, Cameron Turner was hired to coach quarterbacks and wide receivers for FIU.
 Cameron joined his father Ron Turner, who was hired as head coach at FIU.

 Carolina Panthers

-On February 11, 2015, Turner was hired by the Carolina Panthers as assistant wide receivers.
+On February 11, 2015, Turner was hired by the Carolina Panthers as assistant wide receivers coach.
 On March 2, 2017, Turner was named assistant quarterbacks coach.

 Arizona Cardinals

-On February 14, 2018 Turner was hired by the Arizona Cardinals as an offensive assistant under head coach Steve Wilks.
-On February 6, 2019 it was announcer that Turner had been retained under new head coach Kliff Kingsbury with the added title of assistant quarterbacks coach.
+On February 14, 2018, Turner was hired by the Arizona Cardinals as an offensive assistant under head coach Steve Wilks.
+On February 6, 2019, it was announcer that Turner had been retained under new head coach Kliff Kingsbury with the added title of assistant quarterbacks coach.
 On January 7, 2021, Turner was promoted to the Cardinals' quarterbacks coach, replacing Tom Clements, who announced his retirement from coaching.
 On May 10, 2022, Turner was promoted to the Cardinals' co–pass game coordinator along with Spencer Whipple.